astropy/specutils/docs/source/installation.rst

     $ conda uninstall pyqt qt

-and Pyfocal should now happily run.
+and SpecViz should now happily run.

 .. _doc_launching:

-Launching Pyfocal
+Launching SpecViz
 =================

-Once PyQt/PySide and the other dependencies are installed, Pyfocal can be launched from the command line::
+Once PyQt/PySide and the other dependencies are installed, SpecViz can be launched from the command line::

-    $ pyfocal
+    $ specviz

-Again, if you're using an Anaconda virtual environment, please be sure to activate it before launching Pyfocal.
+Again, if you're using an Anaconda virtual environment, please be sure to activate it before launching SpecViz.

 If you only wish to inspect a single FITS or ASCII file using the default :ref:`doc_custom_loaders` file formatting, you can also pass in the filename as a command line argument, as follows::

-    $ pyfocal filename
+    $ specviz filename